djepar/CoursGenInfo/UX/GoogleUX/Course2/Course2UX.md

 # Understand design ideation
-Ideation : "The rocess of generating a broad set of ideas on a given topic, with no attempt to judge or evaluate them" Evaluate the ideas :
+Ideation : "The rocess of generating a broad set of ideas on a given topic, with no attempt to judge or evaluate them"
+## Evaluate the ideas
 """
 - Feasible : Technically possible to build
 - Desirable : Best at solving the user problem
 - Viable : Financially beneficial for the business
 """
+## Steps of ideation
-Steps : "Brainstorming out loud, documenting all ideas, focusing on quantity without allowing evaluation, gathering a diverse team, questioning the obvious, then evaluating the ideas."
+ : "Brainstorming out loud, documenting all ideas, focusing on quantity without allowing evaluation, gathering a diverse team, questioning the obvious, then evaluating the ideas."

-Preparing for ideation :
+## Preparing for ideation
 """
 - Empathize with your users : by creating empathy maps, personas, user stories, and user journey maps.
 - Define the problem